mattvenn/kicad/breadboard-psu/README.md

 Each of these layers is exported as a separate file called a gerber.

-We also need a drill file that specifies where all the holes are.
+You also need a drill file that specifies where all the holes are.